mckennalab/SingleCellLineage/README.md

   - **A primers file**, This file is named <reference.fa>.primers.
 It contains the invariant sequences that are expected to be present at both ends of the amplicon used to PCR-up the amplicon from the background.
 This file is two lines, a primer on each line **oriented** with the reference.
 This is used to filter out non-specific PCR products that may be present in your sequencing run.
 This filtering is optional (you can use both ends, either, or none), and will depend on if this was done with PCR (both ends can be used) or with single-cell approaches where just one end is relevant.

 * **A processing tearsheet**, describing your samples.
 See the example 'sample_tearsheet.tsv' in the /app/sc_GESTALT/tear_sheet_examples directory.
 This file can be editing in Excel or a text editor and saved as a tab-delimited file.
 The columns are as follows:
    - sample: used to create sample-specific output files
    - umi: Do the amplicons have UMIs?
 These are sequences that uniquely identify  a unique DNA fragment which was amplified by PCR.
    - reference: What reference file (.fa) to use for this sample.
 This reference should have the cutSites and primers files along-side (in the same directory).
-   - output.dir: where to put the output.
-A directory matching the sample name above will be created within this parent directory
+   - output.dir: where to put the output on the filesystem.
+This directory should exist.
+A sub-directory matching the sample name above will be created within this parent directory
    - fastq1: The fastq.gz file containing the first reads.
    - fastq2: Second read, can be set to NA if there isn't a second read file
    - barcode.fastq1: barcode (index) file 1